Greenwashing: Definition, Impacts and Solutions by LONGTIME

 We recommend that you keep a close eye on the ratings and find out about the durability of the products you want to buy.
 The LONGTIME® certification experts draw up buying guides that will turn you into an expert in the blink of an eye!

-Manufacturers, how can you prepare?
+Manufacturers, how can you prepare for the sustainability index?

 Conversely, for items that are more reliable but less easy to repair, the scores could be revised upwards.